 So what does that have to do with magic systems?
 Well, I find a lot of magic systems that feel tired and stale.
 They don’t arouse a sense of wonder quite simply because we have seen them too often before.
 In other words, they are cliché.

-Here are some things that I see too often:
+Here are three things that I see too often:

 I could go on and list more tropes and common failings, but I’m just trying to point out a couple of examples so that you recognize what is wrong.